qiyitang71/compiler-bug-impact/README.md

 The detailed steps are:

-1. write a warning-laden fixing patch (see Section 3.1)
+1. Write a warning-laden fixing patch (see Section 3.1)

 The list of 45 bugs we consider in the paper is in /home/user42/compiler-bug-impact/scripts/bug_list.
 For each bug, we have to prepare a warning-laden fixing patch.
 These patches can be found in the folder /home/user42/compiler-bug-impact/scripts/compilers/patches.

-2. download the source code of the buggy and the fixed compiler
+2. Download the source code of the buggy and the fixed compiler

 For each bug in the list, download the source code of LLVM and clang by
 ```